 - Certificates of completion and progress in his drug rehabilitation classes/ anger management/ parenting classes;

 - Paycheck stubs showing consistency of holding down a job;

 - Transcripts of his children’s participation and attendance at school that show how under Carnell’s care, the kids did well (getting straight A’s, student of the month, participated in afterschool programs, etc)

 - A photo journal showing how Carnell takes care of his children from waking them, feeding them breakfast, taking them to school, taking them to afterschool programs, doing homework with them, spending time with them, and putting them to bed.

 OUTCOME: What started out as an originally thin packet grew into a binder that he then presented to his probation officer that would create the report for the judge to determine his final sentence.
 This packet, along with well-thought out and prepared essays answering questions posed to him by the Probation Department, resulted in a recommended sentence of 2 months county jail time, an inpatient drug and alcohol rehabilitation program, and a 5 year suspended sentence.
-This was then later modified to 3 months in county jail, and an outpatient drug and alcohol program that allowed him to go back home and care for his family.
-His pro-active steps took a five year prison sentence and turned it into a short term outpatient program.
-Carnell innovative use of photos when compiling a mitigation packet has become a useful model for ACJP.
-Carnell now advises others on how to construct mitigation packets.
+At sentencing, the Judge ordered him to an outpatient drug and alcohol program that allowed him to go back home and care for his family and a 5 year suspended sentence.
+Carnell’s innovative use of photos when compiling a social biography packet has become a useful model for ACJP.
+Carnell now advises others on how to construct these packets.